jorendorff/gc-in-50-lines/README.md

 and the GC contains code to walk that data structure so that the GC can examine every variable.
-If it sees a variable that points to a pony object, it says, aha, that pony is still in use; I'd better not collect it.
+If it sees a variable that points to a pony object, it says, aha, that pony is still in use; I&rsquo;d better not collect it.
 Every garbage-collected language stores information *somewhere* about all variables for the benefit of the collector.